- About the Daniels Fund

 Daniels Fund Board Chair

-Currently, June is a director of CommScope, Inc., the world’s largest manufacturer of broadband hybrid fiber coaxial cable and a leading supplier of fiber optic and twisted pair cables for LAN, wireless, and other communications applications.
+Currently, June is a director of CommScope, Inc., the world’s largest manufacturer of broadband equipment and other communications applications.
 She serves on the boards of Denver Dumb Friends League and Young Americans Center for Financial Education.
-June is active in St. Gabriel’s Church and she volunteers at a private community-based family foundation dedicated to helping youth develop technology and leadership skills.
+June is active in St. Gabriel’s Church, and she volunteers at a private community family foundation dedicated to helping youth develop technology and leadership skills.

 June earned her MBA from the University of Denver’s Graduate School of Business and Public Management.